Learn-Write-Repeat/Intern-Work/int-cv-2/Feature Detection And Description in OpenCV/Feature Detection And Description in OpenCV.md

    * All of these characteristics may be discovered simply by looking at the photograph.We can look for this feature in other photos or objects once we've found it in this one.

    * This method is called <b>Feature Detection</b>, and after we locate a feature, we describe it in our own words, such as a black box representing the sky, a white box representing a window, and so on.

+   * We seek for the same features in other photographs by describing the feature, which is known as Feature Description.

+   * The computer does the same thing by describing the region around the box so that it can discover it in other images and objects.